-As the standardized testing landscape continues to shift, and dozens of colleges and universities announced policy changes for the 2020-21 admissions cycle, parents and students are likely feeling some anxiety.
-While many colleges have not yet announced their plans for the 2021-22 admissions season, our team is here to help you understand the latest news regarding test-optional policies.
+As the standardized testing landscape continues to shift, and the majority of colleges and universities have announced continued policy changes for the 2021-22 admissions cycle, our team is here to help you understand the latest testing policy news.
 For some background information about test optional review and what that means, check out our previous post.
 For an up-to-date list of test optional schools at this time, check out our list here.
-Here, we will address the latest news and answer as many of your questions as we can.
+Here, we will address the latest news and answer some key questions about the testing landscape.

-In contrast, if a school is test blind, it means they will not consider standardized testing at all.
+In contrast, if a school is test free, it means they will not consider standardized testing in their application review.
 Even if you have a 36 on the ACT, or a 1600 on the SAT, and you send it to them, they will not consider it as a part of your file.

-Most of the test-optional policies adopted by colleges and universities this year are intended to last only one year.
-However, a number of schools had already been considering making the jump to test optional, and some of those are launching longer pilot programs—for example, Tufts University will be launching a three-year pilot program and reevaluating after that, and the University of California system announced a five-year plan that includes test optional, then two years of test-blind admissions for residents, culminating in the creation of their own test.
-For the most part, we expect that we will not know about testing policies for the class of 2022 for quite some time (hopefully spring) so we encourage juniors to approach the testing process as they normally would.
+More than two-thirds of colleges and universities have stated at this point that they will remain test optional for the class of 2022, though many of the test-optional policies adopted are still only intended to last one more year.
+However, a number of schools had already been considering making the jump to being permanently test optional, and some of those have launched longer pilot programs—for example, Tufts University launched a three-year pilot program and will be reevaluating after that.
+For the most part, we expect that we will not know about the majority of testing policies for the class of 2023 for some time (hopefully by next spring), so we encourage rising juniors to approach the testing process as they normally would.

 Policies are changing quickly, but we are here to help and will keep you as informed as possible.
 If you have specific questions about how to navigate test-optional or test-blind admissions, our admissions coaches can help.
 Contact us to learn more today.